-Our last stop on our trip exploring the British Isles was Scotland using Edinburgh as a base.
+Our last stop on our trip exploring the British Isles was Scotland, using Edinburgh as a base.
 This town quickly became one of my favorites in Europe.
-It has friendly people, ample history and exciting myths all set around an extinct volcano on a seaside.
-This is how I spent my three days in Edinburgh, including one day as a woman alone.
+It has friendly people, ample history, and exciting myths all set around an extinct volcano on a seaside.
+What follows is how I spent my three days in Edinburgh, including one day as a woman alone.

-Our hotel was one of my favorites I have ever stayed in.
-The Waldorf-Astoria Calendonian had sweeping views of the castle and its rooms, service and restaurants are the epitome of luxury.
+Our hotel was one of my favorites in which I have ever stayed.
+The Waldorf-Astoria Caledonian had sweeping views of the castle.
+The hotel’s rooms, service, and restaurants are the epitome of luxury.
 The two photos of the castle were taken from a lovely reading nook in our hotel room.
-Our location was ideal for exploring both the old towns and new.
+Our location was ideal for exploring both the old towns and new ones.

-As the name suggests, this mile-long street, which is set in a rift valley made long ago by lava flowing from the volcano on which the castle at its top sits.
+As the name suggests, the street is a mile-long.
+It lays in a rift valley made long ago by lava flowing from the volcano on which the castle at its top sits.
 The street connects two majestic buildings, the Edinburgh Castle on the top of the hill and the Palace of Holyrood House at the foot with Arthur’s Seat looming above.
 It is the main thoroughfare of the Old Town city.
-Shooting off of the main street are many interesting and beautiful closes, or alleyways.
-Here are some of its landmarks which I enjoyed the most.
+Shooting off of the main street are many exciting and beautiful closes or alleyways.

 Heart of Midlothian

 Outside of the west door of St. Giles Cathedral lies the Heart of Midlothian.
-Be sure not to step on this pretty stone heart as it is a tradition for locals to spit on it for good luck, as the spot was the doorway of the Old Tolbooth (prison) where executions took place.
+Be sure not to step on this pretty stone heart as it is a tradition for locals to spit on it for good luck.
+The spot was the doorway of the Old Tolbooth (prison) where executions took place.

 St. Giles Cathedral

 This beautiful cathedral is the head of the Presbyterian Church and is worth a look.
 I loved learning about this branch of the Christian church.
-I came in early in the morning and was invited to take part in a communion service by a lovely female minister who not only took her time to educate me, but also included me in coffee with locals at a local hotel after the service.
+I came in early in the morning and was invited to take part in a communion service by a lovely female minister.
+She not only spent her time to educate me but also included me in coffee with locals at a local hotel after the service.
 If you want to take pictures inside the church, they ask for a $2 offering.

-There is much myth spread around Edinburgh concerning this attraction, such as ghosts and murderers and people being buried under the city to contain the plaque.
+There is much myth spread around Edinburgh concerning this attraction, such as ghosts, murderers, and people being buried under the city to contain the plaque.
 Its strange name created even more confusion for me.
-Close is the Scottish word for an alleyway and closes (alley tenement neighborhoods) were named after prominent residents of the neighborhood, in this case Mary King.
-While most of the myths are not believed to be true, what you will see is an archaeological site revealing how people lived in the 16th-19th centuries in Edinburgh– and how so many died of the plague.
-The only way to explore the fragile closes are by guided tour.
+Close is the Scottish word for an alleyway and closes (alley tenement neighborhoods) were named after prominent residents of the neighborhood, in this case, Mary King.
+While most of the myths are not believed to be accurate, you will see an archaeological site revealing how people lived in the 16th-19th centuries in Edinburgh– and how so many died of the plague.
+The only way to explore the fragile closes is by guided tour.
 Since this site is one of Edinburgh’s most popular tourist attractions, you are highly recommended to book ahead of time.

 A beautiful area with great shops and restaurants right off the Royal Mile, this was named after a marketing square covered in grass where executions were held.
-Scotland is a land of myths and one from this area is of Mary Dickson (‘Half Hangit’ Maggie) who was hanged after she was charged with concealing an out-of-wedlock baby and put into a coffin, only to wake up.
+Scotland is a land of myths.
+One from this area is about Mary Dickson (‘Half Hangit’ Maggie).
+Mary was hanged after she was charged with concealing an out-of-wedlock baby and put into a coffin, only to wake up.
 Since she was legally dead, she was let off.
 I guess she was lucky?

-If you follow my blog, you know that we are fans of Harry Potter, so we couldn’t miss the chance to grab some coffee at the cafe where J.K.
+If you follow my blog, you know that we are fans of Harry Potter.
+We couldn’t miss the chance to grab some coffee at the cafe where J.K.
 Rowling is said to have written many of her books.
-You can see evidence of her inspirations throughout your visit which I wrote about in Chasing Harry Potter.
+You can see evidence of her inspirations throughout your visit, which I wrote about in Chasing Harry Potter.

-This was one of my kids’ favorite stops.
+This cute little dog statue was one of my kids’ favorite stops.
 I have always been a fan of cemeteries, and this is a lovely one full of many stories.
 Here you will also find Tom Riddle’s grave.
-You can also learn more of Edinburgh’s wonderful myth histories through stories of grave robbers and the very sweet romantic story of Bobby.
+You can also learn more of Edinburgh’wonderful myth histories through stories of grave robbers and the adorable romantic story of Bobby.

 Bobby was the dog of one of the kirk’s guards protecting the dead from grave robbers.
-When his owner died, it is said Bobby would not leave his grave for 13 years until his death, but was provided for by the city residents.
-I love the idea that in the midst of this dark time, people were still taking care of this dog.
-Rub the nose of this cute statue of the pup, which sits right outside the graveyard’s gate, for good luck and because it just feels good and happy.
+When his owner died, it is said Bobby would not leave his grave for 13 years until his death but was provided for by the city residents.
+I love the idea that amid this dark time, people were still taking care of this dog.
+Rub the nose of this cute statue of the pup, which sits right outside the graveyard’s gate, for good luck and because it just feels right and happy.

 The new Scottish Parliament building is notable for looking so out of place in this old area of the city.